Agile-Labs-Tech/agilelabs-isms-policy/05 IA/README.md

 # Purpose, Scope And Users

 1. The purpose of this procedure is to describe all audit-related activities – preparing the audit plan, selecting an auditor, conducting individual audits and reporting.
-2. This procedure is applicable to all activities related to the Information Security Management System (ISMS) implemented and maintained by Agile Lab Pte Ltd (Agile Lab).
+2. This procedure is applicable to all activities related to the Information Security Management System (ISMS) implemented and maintained by Agile Labs Pte Ltd (Agile Labs).
-3. Users of this document are members of top management of Agile Lab; as well as internal auditors.
+3. Users of this document are members of top management of Agile Labs; as well as internal auditors.

 # Reference Documents